annavanharmelen/test/README.md

 # test
-This is a test repository for a programming practical (2025).
+This is a test repository for a  practical (2025).

+hello I am Anna and I love using Git!!!!!